cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The ClientContext encapsulates the context string constructed during setup.
 It has two functions, `Blind()` and `Finalize()`, as described below.
 It also has an internal function, `Unblind()`, which is used by `Finalize`.
-Its implementation varies depending on the mode.
+The implementation of these functions varies depending on the mode.

 #### Blind

-We note here that the blinding mechanism that we use can be modified slightly with the opportunity for making performance gains in some scenarios.
-We detail these modifications in {{blinding}}.
+In this mode, blinding is done multiplicatively.
+Under certain application circumstances, the more optimal additive blinding mechanism described in
+{{verifiable-blind}} can be used.
+See {{blind-considerations}} for more details.

+`Blind` is implemented as follows.

 ~~~
 Input: